prittt/YACCLAB/README.md

 - <p align="justify"> Grana, Costantino; Bolelli, Federico; Baraldi, Lorenzo; Vezzani, Roberto "YACCLAB - Yet Another Connected Components Labeling Benchmark" Proceedings of the 23rd International Conference on Pattern Recognition, Cancun, Mexico, 4-8 Dec 2016, 2016. <a title="BibTex" href="http://imagelab.ing.unimore.it/files2/yacclab/YACCLAB_ICPR2016_BibTex.html">BibTex</a></p>

 <p align="justify">
-YACCLAB is an open source C++ project which runs and tests CCL algorithms on a collection of datasets described below.
-Beside running a CCL algorithm and testing its correctness, YACCLAB performs four more kinds of test: average run-time test, density and size test in which the performance of the algorithms are evaluated with images of increasing density and size, and memory test (see <a href="#tests">Tests</a> section for more details).
-To check the correctness of an implementation, the output of an algorithm is compared with that of the Scan Array Union Find Algorithm<sup><a href="#SAUF">6</a></sup>, which is assumed to be a correct reference point.
+YACCLAB is an open source project that enables researchers to test CCL algorithms under extremely variable points of view, running and testing algorithms on a collection of datasets described below.
+The benchmark performs the following tests which will be described later in this readme: correctness, average run-time (average), average run-time with steps (average_ws), density, size, granularity and memory accesses (memory).

 Notice that 8-connectivity is always used in the project.
 </p>

 ## Requirements